yig/GMU-CS425/README.md

     1. End the render pass with `wgpuRenderPassEncoderEnd( render_pass );`.
     2. Finish encoding our commands and submit them to the GPU's work queue.
         ```c++
-        WGPUCommandBuffer command = wgpuCommandEncoderFinish( encoder, nullptr );
+        WGPUCommandBuffer command_buffer = wgpuCommandEncoderFinish( encoder, nullptr );
-        wgpuQueueSubmit( queue, 1, &command );
+        wgpuQueueSubmit( queue, 1, &command_buffer );
         ```
     3. Present the new frame with: `wgpuSurfacePresent( surface );`
-    4. Cleanup anything you created in the loop (such as the instance data buffer, the surface's texture view, the command encoder, per-sprite bind groups, etc).
+    4. Cleanup anything you created in the loop (such as the instance data buffer, per-sprite bind groups, the surface texture and its texture view, the command encoder, the command buffer, etc).

 Steps 7–10 need a bit more elaboration.